 In his academic guise, he is a research associate at LSE Ideas, a foreign policy think tank based out of the London School of Economics and Political Science.
-He has previously taught at University College London, the School of Oriental and African Studies, and City University London, covering political analysis, international relations, international organizations, and historical memory.
-During the winter term of 2020, he was also a Visiting Lecturer in the Department of International Politics, City University of London, where he co-taught advanced topics in comparative politics.
+He has previously taught at University College London, the School of Oriental and African Studies, and City University London, covering political analysis, international relations, international organizations, comparative politics, terrorism, and historical memory.
 He is a Fellow of the Royal Geographical Society, and he has held honorary fellow and associate posts at universities in the UK, the US, Canada and Norway.

 His academic credentials include a PhD in politics from the University of London’s School of Oriental and African Studies (SOAS), as well as Bachelor of Arts and Master of Arts degrees in history from Concordia University in Montreal, Canada.
 He is a graduate of the Peace Research Institute, Oslo (PRIO) doctoral methods course on qualitative methods, case studies and process tracing, as well as numerous professional training courses on analytical tradecraft.

 He has published articles and essays in both scholarly and popular outlets, including Studies in Conflict and Terrorism, Civil Wars, Small Wars and Insurgencies, SAIS Review, Jane’s Intelligence Review, Cultural Survival Quarterly, Transitions Online, the Jamestown Foundation’s Terrorism Monitor, and the online editions of CNN, Foreign Policy and Wired magazines.
 In addition to his current research on the Cold War, his publication agenda includes work on the role of information in international institutions, forensic aesthetics and international relations, and a primary sources reader.